emmicro-us/gcc/gcc/config/arc/arc.md

 ; by arc_reorg.  arc_reorg might also alter operand 0.
 ;
 ; N in XVECEXP PATTERN (lp, 0 N)
 ;  V              rtl                 purpose
 ;  0           unspec UNSPEC_LP     identify pattern
 ;  1           clobber LP_START     show LP_START is set
 ;  2           clobber LP_END       show LP_END is set
 ;  3           use operand0         loop count pseudo register
-;  4             use operand1         CODE_LABEL_NUMBER of loop top label
+;  4           use operand1         before arc_reorg: -id
+;                                   after : CODE_LABEL_NUMBER of loop top label
 ;  5           use operand2         INSN_UID of loop end insn
 ;  6           use operand3         loop setup not at start (1 above, 2 below)
 ;  7           use operand4         LABEL_REF of top label, if not
 ;                                   immediately following
 ; If operand1 is still zero after arc_reorg, this is an orphaned loop ; instruction that was not at the start of the loop.
 ; There is no point is reloading this insn - then lp_count would still not